JSEcoin/captcha/README.md

 ## Credits
 The component was originally created from the component project template by Yogev: https://github.com/YogliB/svelte-component-template
+And extended to support ie11 with this approach https://github.com/angelozehr/svelte-example-museums - https://blog.az.sg/posts/svelte-and-ie11/ by Angelo

 ## License
 This project is under the [GNU General Public License v3.0](./LICENSE.md).